 As the political capital of Morocco, Rabat is a surprisingly sedate urban center that brims with historical interest and splendid architecture from both Arab and Art Deco periods.
 The royal city boasts many monuments from successive Arab dynasties as well as a simple unmarked cave on the coast that is thought to be one of the first sites ever inhabited by humans.
-Rabat and her twin city, Salé, watch one another over the river Bou Regreg, where they both offer traditional medinas full of market bustle as well as some of the most important historical sights in the country.
+Rabat and her more traditional twin city, Salé, watch one another over the River Bou Regreg, where they both offer traditional medinas full of market bustle as well as some of the most important historical sights in the country.